qanhnn12/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/Solution/C. Campaigns Analysis.md

 - What metrics can you use to quantify the success or failure of each campaign compared to each other?

 ### Solution
-Since the number of users received impressions was higher than those who not received impressions, the total views, total cart adds and total purchases of the prior group are definitely higher than the latter.
+Since the number of users received impressions is higher than those not received impressions and those received impressions but not clicked to ads, the total views, total cart adds and total purchases of the prior group are definitely higher than the latters.
-Therefore, in this case, I compare *the average rate per user* between two groups (instead of the total) to see if running ads could increase the number of `page_views`, `cart_adds`, and `purchase`.
+Therefore, in this case, I compare *the rate per user* among these groups (instead of the total).
+The purpose is evaluate:
+* performance of ads through *impression rate* and *click rate*.
+* see if ads could increase the number of `page_views`, `cart_adds`, and `purchase` per user.

 #### 1. Calculate the number of users in each group